Repairing damaged drywall may seem like a challenging task, but in many cases it isn’t. Let us help with some essential information and useful tips

 5. Mud the Seams

 Use a light layer of sheetrock joint compound to cover the sheetrock tape with a six-inch sheetrock knife.
 The mesh should be visible through the compound.
-Allow the compound sometime to dry, and then proceed by scraping off the surface using the knife to get rid of any clumps or burrs.
+Allow the compound some time to dry, then proceed by scraping off the surface using the knife to get rid of any clumps or burrs.

 6. Sand the Mud